zh1peng/ManualQC/README.md

  * disable 'Load' button after click
  * disable 'remove IC first' button after click save button

+2017-12-11
+* tiny bug when launching the GUI (version check and eeglab path warning)
+* change the order of IC remove. remove IC first if any when saving the datasets `Note: I have seen some recommendation for re-referencing data after IC removal, I did not include this step in the GUI.`

 ## Breif Manual
 ### Step0.
 Use it seperately from eeglab: